-Title: Slinging and hand signalling the movement of suspended loads in the workplace Additional inform ation abou ut this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Slinging and hand signalling the movement of suspended loads in the workplace Additional inform ation abou ut this unit Assessment Guida nce This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant qualification.
-ProQual Level 2 NVQ Certificate in Erection of Precast Concrete (Construction): The following endorsement required (i.e. own area of work0: Slinger/signaller - erection of precast concrete only Sector subject are as 5.2 Building and Construction Availability for use 9 Shared unit Unit guided learning hours 33
+ProQual Level 2 NVQ Diploma in Plant Maintenance (Construction): The following endorsement required (i.e. own area of work): Slinger/signaller - plant installations (tower crane only) Sector subject area as 5.2 Building and Construction Availability for use Shared unit Unit guided learnii ng hours ırs 33

-Title: Installing plant or machinery for operational activities in the workplace Unit Number: L/615/1887 Learning outcome The learner will be a Assessment criteria The learner can: Interpret the given information relating to the work and resources when installing plant or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, installation manuals and manufacturers' information. machinery for activities. roperational 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Title: Installing plant or machinery for operational activities in the workplace chinery for operational activities in the workplace Unit Number: L/615/1887 Learning outcome The learner will be a Assessment criteria The learner can: Interpret the given information relating to the work and resources when installing plant or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, installation manuals and manufacturers' information. machinery for activities. operational 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, installation manuals manufacturers' information and current regulations associated with the installation of plant and machinery.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, installation manuals manufacturers' information and current regulations associated with the installation of plant and machinery.
 2 Know how to comply with relevant legislation and official guidance when installing plant or machinery for operational activities.
-Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 3 Maintain safe working pract installing plan machinery for activities. ices when t or 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when installing plant or machinery for operational activities.
 3.2 Comply with information relating to specific risks to health when installing plant or machinery for operational activities.